paulsump/subdivide/README.md

 ## TODO

 - Create coordinates for tetrahedron (top half of octahedron)
-- Create coords of top half of icosahedron by finding 'midpoint'
-- Along tetrahedron's edges, where 'midpoint' is the golden ratio.
+- Create coords of top half of icosahedron by subdividing at 'midpoint' along tetrahedron's edges, where 'midpoint' is the golden ratio.
+- Mirror top to bottom to create icosahedron.
+- Subdivide with frequency 3.
+- Color the black parts of the football and push everything out to unit radius.